London's Media Industry

 London's media industry also includes a whole host of radio stations and newspapers.
 There are two main daily newspapers that are circulated free of charge exclusively in London, namely the Metro and the Evening Standard.
 The Evening Standard has been published in London for more than 182 years and was recently transformed into a free publication.
 There is also a wide range of national newspapers that have their headquarters in London, such as The Sun, The Guardian, The Daily Telegraph and the Mirror.
 Many of these newspapers are distributed internationally and can also be viewed online.
 Most of the companies associated with the media Industry in London tend to be located in the Soho area, although media related companies can be found scattered all over the city.

-In 2010 alone the UK film industry spent £1.1 billion, while international investment rose to a record breaking £928.9 million.
-This figure represents a massive 15 per cent increase on the total for the previous year.
+According to a British Film Industry (BFI) report, in 2014 investment in the UK film industry rose to £1.075 billion.
 Around three quarters of film production in the UK is concentrated in and around the city of London.
 Much of this industry is run by Film London, which has its headquarters in the capital.

-Film London was at least partly responsible for the successful completion of around 1,700 productions in 2010, and they have recently established a micro-budget film scheme known as Microwave.
+Film London is responsible for the successful completion of many productions, and they have established a micro-budget film scheme known as Microwave.
 More than £350,000 has been invested by Microwave to date, which is predicted to provide a real boost to London's Media Industry.

 Creative Media Industries is one of the largest collective media industries in the whole of London and is comprised of a total of 4,100 companies.
 Creative Media Industries employs around just under 142,000 people in and around London, and around a fifth of all new jobs that appear in London are part of Creative Industries.
 Interestingly, an average of just over a quarter of the people who work at Creative Media Industries are employed in a freelance capacity, although this figure goes up to more than 90 per cent who people who work in the film production division.